fiduswriter/fiduswriter/README.md

   > `python manage.py createsuperuser`

-9. Transpile Javascript from ES6 to ES5 (takes a while):

-  > `./es6-transpile.sh`

-10. Bundle KaTeX for epubs:

-  > `python manage.py bundle_katex`

-11. Run the Fidus Writer server by typing:

-  > `python manage.py runserver`

-12. In your browser, navigate to http://localhost:8000/ and log in.
+9. In your browser, navigate to http://localhost:8000/ and log in.

-13. Notice that emails sent to the user appear in the console until an SMTP backend is configured (see below).
+10. Notice that emails sent to the user appear in the console until an SMTP backend is configured (see below).

 Advanced options
 ----